LouisSomers/Autonomous-navigation/README.md

 ```
 $ KERNEL=="ttyUSB*", MODE="0666"
 $ sudo chmod 666/dev/ttyUSB0
-ls -l /dev |grep ttyUSB #to check if it is on assigned
+ls -l /dev |grep ttyUSB #to check if it is on assigned port
 ```
 The LIDAR can be tested to see if it works by running the following launch file ``` roslaunch rplidar_ros view_rplidar_s1.launch```.
 This launch file also opens a visual representation in RVIZ.
 To launch the node that sends the message without RVIZ, the following launch file needs to be ran ``` roslaunch rplidar_ros rplidar_s1.launch```